PolyArch/cs259/index.md

 ### News

+Thanks to those who came to my Keynote at the first annual graph processing workshop at ISCA 2017.
+Please send me an email if anything I discussed is of interest!

+I coauthored a paper on enabling open-source hardware, which will appear in the June 2017 issue of IEEE computer.

 My paper "Stream-Dataflow Acceleration" was accepted for publication at ISCA 2017.
-See you there!
+It was great to see everyone.

 My Top-Picks Paper "Domain Specialization is Generally Unnecessary for Accelerators" will be published in the May/June 2017 issue of IEEE Micro.

-I coauthored a paper on enabling open-source hardware, which will appear in the June 2017 issue of IEEE computer.
+(Learn the 5 C's of specialization!)

 ### Recruiting